RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 - [x] Disables Airdrop
 - [x] Disables Airplay
 - [x] Set auto date and time zone

+#### CD Settings

+- [x] Prevents any action when inserting a blank cd
+- [x] Prevents any action when inserting a blank dvd
+- [x] Prevents any action when inserting a music cd
+- [x] Prevents any action when inserting a picture cd
+- [x] Prevents any action when inserting a video dvd

 - [x] Disables Screen Sharing
 - [x] Disables File Sharing
 - [x] Disables Printer Sharing